SAP-archive/teched2020-INT162/README.md

 ## Overview

-This session introduces attendees to how to build, run, and monitor SAP process extentions without using a single line of code.
+This session introduces attendees to how to build, run, and monitor SAP process extensions without using a single line of code.

 This is based around creating and publishing an example investment request process template in SAP Ruum.
 This template consists of:
 - An investment request form
-- A finacial controlling review
+- A financial controlling review
 - A facilities review
 - A financial approval
 - A connected system (from which a purchase order is raised)